Wednesday, May 15

 Organizer: Vijay Iyer, MathWorks

 Forum for researchers, vendors, and others who work with the Psychophysics Toolbox (PTB) widely used for visual stimulus generation in vision science.
-A consortium led by industry is emerging to support the continued development.
-Join to learn more about the new directions and to provide your input on future directions for PTB.
+MathWorks is pleased to support the PTB’s ongoing development, which is now hosted at the Medical Innovations Incubator (MII) in Tuebingen.
+A consortium led by industry is emerging to support the PTB project.
+Join to learn more about the new arrangement and to provide your input on future directions for PTB.

 Saturday, May 18